sebhtml/ray/README.md

 Ray is a parallel de novo genome assembler that utilises the message-passing interface everywhere and is implemented using peer-to-peer communication.

+Ray is implemented using the Ray Platform, a message-passing-interface programming framework.

 Ray is documented in

 - Documentation/  (many files)